 Finally and very importantly, Dharma Yoga is a devotional practice.
 Sri Dharma Mittra constantly reminds us of the teachings of the Bhagavad Gita, that the highest form of spiritual practice is not meditation but renouncing the fruit of our action.
 This applies to the asana practice too.
 Sadhakas (spiritual aspirants) are encouraged to offer up every pose to the Supreme Self, moving beyond expectation of results.
 The asana practice therefore becomes Karma Yoga.
 This is also in line with the last Niyama, Isvara Pranidhana, surrendering to the Divine.
 This surrender allows us to experience a release into each posture that can give us a taste of meditation in the asana practice.

-A beautiful definition of Dharma Yoga I have come across is taken from the website of the Dharma Yoga Center.
+Dharma Yoga weaves together many teachings in order to bring all students closer to the goal of Self-realisation.
 Dharma Yoga is “a devotional practice that emphasises good health, a clear mind and a kind heart.”